SpectralVectors/BlenderMacroBoard/README.md

 An open-source, customizable hardware control surface for Blender.

 ## Using the Board
-There are two important settings that you must set manually, based on your setup:
+There are two important settings that you must adjust manually, based on your setup:

 1 - The Pico will show up as a USB stick on your system, allowing you to open and edit the files while you use the device.
 The location of the Scripts folder is currently hard-coded into the script.
 For me, it is the __G:/__ drive, for most Windows users it will likely be __D:/__ or __E:/__.